graytl/exhibitions/Metadata/Photography/Image-Descriptions.md

 * Image Title | [Tennessee Centennial and International Exposition Postcard Auditorium and Ponte Rialto]
   * Filename: sc.mss.0123.171-B.jpg
   * Auditorium and Ponte Rialto
+* Image Title | [Tennessee Centennial and International Exposition Postcard Parthenon]
+  * Filename: sc.mss.0123.171-A.jpg
+  * Ponte Rialto
+* Image Title | [Tennessee Centennial and International Exposition Postcard Main Entrance Gate]
+  * Filename:  sc.mss.0123.166.jpg
+  * International expositions like the six-month Tennessee Centennial attracted thousands of tourists from across the country.
+Like San Francisco's Palace of Fine Arts (1915) and New York's Trylon and Perisphere (1939), Nashville's Parthenon survived the event to become a beloved landmark.
+Popular photo postcards like these circulated widely in the United States after the Philadelphia Centennial Exposition.
 * Image Title |
   * Filename:
   *